WheteThunger/SpawnModularCar/README.md

 }
 ```

 - `CanDespawnWhileOccupied` (`true` or `false`) -- Whether to allow players to use `/mycar destroy` while their car is occupied.
-Detects players in seating and flatbed modules.
+If `true`, Players in seating and flatbed modules will be safely ejected.
 - `CanFetchWhileOccupied` (`true` or `false`) -- Whether to allow players to fetch their car while it's occupied.
-Detects players in seating and flatbed modules.
+If `true`, players in seating and flatbed modules will be safely ejected if `DismountPlayersOnFetch` is `true`, else they will be teleported with the car.
 - `CanFetchWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to fetch their car while they are building blocked.
-- `CanSpawnWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to spawn a car while they are building blocked.
+- `CanSpawnWhileBuildingBlocked` (`true` or `false`) -- Whether to allow players to spawn their car while they are building blocked.
 - `Cooldowns` -- Various cooldowns for balancing.
-These were primarily implemented to prevent spamming, so they are not tracked across plugin reloads or server restarts, so setting them very high (e.g., hours or days) may not always work as intended.
+These were primarily implemented to prevent spamming, so they are not currently tracked across plugin reloads or server restarts, so setting them very high (e.g., hours or days) may not always work as intended.
 - `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the player inventory when the player uses `/mycar destroy` or when they use `/mycar load` and the lock is removed because the preset contains no seating modules.
-I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since it spawns extra keys which may otherwise clutter the inventory.
+I recommend this be set to `true`, especially if you are allowing players to use the automatic locking feature since it spawns keys which may otherwise clutter the player's inventory.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `/mycar fix` or `/mycar load`.